 Wyoming updated its freight plan to comply with the Fixing America's Surface Transportation (FAST) Act and has seen a decline in vehicle miles traveled in recent years, but the state has not otherwise enacted policies to encourage efficient transportation systems.
+The state's burdensome EV registration fee, which is among the highest in the United States, impedes consumer EV adoption.

-BUILDING ENERGY EFFICIENCY POLICIES (0 OF 8 POINTS)
+BUILDING ENERGY EFFICIENCY POLICIES

-The state's International Council of Building Officials (ICBO) Uniform Building Code is voluntary for both residential and commercial buildings and is based on the 1989 Model Energy Code (MEC); however the eight most populous cities and counties in Wyoming have an energy code that meets or exceeds the 2006 International Energy Conservation Code (IECC).
+The state's International Council of Building Officials (ICBO) Uniform Building Code is voluntary for both residential and commercial buildings and is based on the 1989 Model Energy Code (MEC); however, the eight most populous cities and counties in Wyoming have an energy code that meets or exceeds the 2006 International Energy Conservation Code (IECC).